|

 ball and ran with it.

-In the past, we have attempted to apply a timetable and train order operating
+Initially, we attempted to apply a timetable and train order operating

-were not built with the idea of single-track operation in mind.
-Particularly
+modules were not built with the idea of single-track operation in mind.

-lacking were the relatively frequent passing sidings that would be required
+Particularly lacking were the relatively frequent passing sidings that

 With this in mind, three Rails on Wheels members conceived of the "Operations